 4. Power Forward – Courage to be the physical player that gives up his body.
 You must have courage to stand when everyone else wants to run and to act when everyone is paralyzed by fear.

 5. Small Forward – Confidence to guard the opponent’s best player.
-You must have the confidence and reliance in the abilities and gifts that God has entrusted you with to accomplish your purpose.
+You must have the confidence and reliance in your abilities and gifts to accomplish your purpose.

 6. Center – Character to be the strong force in the middle.
 Your character is who you are when no one is looking and what you are willing to stand for when everyone is looking.